christiancg/lwnrdb/README.md

 - [ ] Better file locks
 - [ ] Unit tests everywhere
 - [ ] Request validation
-- [ ] Iterative read depending of available memory and document count
+- [ ] Iterative read depending on available memory and document count
-- [ ] - [ ] Collection and index eviction from cache depending memory usage and query history (using LFU algorithm)
+- [ ] Collection and index eviction from cache depending on memory usage and query history (using LFU algorithm)

 ## Q&A